Voting in elections

 Frequently asked questions about voting

-I have lost/not received my poll card, can I still vote?
+I have lost or not received my poll card, can I still vote?

 You do not need your poll card to vote, just go to your designated polling station and tell the polling staff your full name and address.

 Do I need to take identification to the Polling Station?